nsat/space-services-user-guide/tutorials/adcs-lease/Readme.md

 ## Prerequisites

-All tutorials require the steps outlined in the [Getting Started Guide](GettingStarted.md#execution-environment-setup).
+All tutorials require the steps outlined in the [Getting Started Guide](../../GettingStarted.md#execution-environment-setup).
 This tutorial should be completed after the [Tracking an Area Of Interest Tutorial](../aoi/#finding-a-transit-time).

 ## Finding a Transit Time

-Use the [`find_transit`⤴](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/aoi/find_transit) script from [the last tutorial](../aoi/#finding-a-transit-time) to identify a time window where the satellite transits over an area of interest at a reasonable elevation.
+Use the [`find_transit`⤴](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/aoi/find_transit) script from the [Tracking an Area Of Interest](../aoi/#finding-a-transit-time) tutorial to identify a time window where the satellite transits over an area of interest at a reasonable elevation.
 The example below is for satellite with Norad Id `46926` (`FM1`) and an elevation of 80 degrees, but consider reducing the elevation so that a transit can be found for between 24 and 48 hours in the future.

 ```json
 $ python3 find_transit --sat 46926 --min 80 --hours 168